akkagawa/HITempMap/README.md

 # HITempMap
-# This work relates to temperature mapping for the Hawaiian Islands
+# this is an effort in mapping surface air temperatures in Hawaii